-The subtransmission assessment study indicated that the Generating Facility contributes to overloads on the following facilities listed below under normal, single contingency, and multiple contingency conditions.
+The subtransmission assessment study indicated that the Generating Facility causes the following facilities listed below to exceed 95% of the PLL under normal conditions, or 95% of ELL under single contingency, and multiple contingency conditions.
 The details of the analysis and overload levels, as well as the details of the recommended mitigation to address these overloads, are provided in the corresponding Subtransmission Assessment Report(s).
 Provided below is a summary of the overloaded facilities under normal, single contingency, and/or multiple contingency conditions.

-- I. Normal Conditions
+I. Normal Conditions

-- II.
-Single Contingency

-- 2. Power Flow Non-Convergence
+2. Power Flow Non-Convergence

-There were [no] non-convergence issues identified with the inclusion of the Generating Facility operating at the required power factor range; refer to Area Report and/or Subtransmission Assessment Report for additional details.
+There were no non-convergence issues identified with the inclusion of the Generating Facility operating at the required power factor range; refer to Area Report and/or Subtransmission Assessment Report for additional details.

-- Voltage Performance There were [no] voltage performance issues identified with the inclusion of the Generating Facility; refer to Area Report and/or Subtransmission Assessment Report for additional details. - 4.
-Power Factor Requirement under ACDS operation of the Generating Facility The Generating Facility is required to provide 0.95 leading/0.95 lagging power factor regulation capability at the high-side of the IC's substation or other equivalent location. - System Limitations under ACDS of the Generating Facility The system overloads identified above under As-Available Charging of the Generating Facility results in As-Available charging limitations.
+- 3. Voltage Performance There were no voltage performance issues identified with the inclusion of the Generating Facility; refer to Area Report and/or Subtransmission Assessment Report for additional details. - 4.
+Power Factor Requirement under ACDS operation of the Generating Facility The Generating Facility is required to provide 0.95 leading/0.95 lagging power factor regulation capability at the high-side of the IC's substation or other equivalent location. - 5.
+System Limitations under ACDS of the Generating Facility The system overloads identified above under As-Available Charging of the Generating Facility results in As-Available charging limitations.

 Accordingly, to prevent the system overloads specified above under As-Available Charging of the Generating Facility, it is necessary to limit charging to the MW amounts shown in the static charging table below until such time as SCE's DERMS is available.
-Table 5 below provides the On-Peak and Off-Peak Capacity in MW as well as the On-Peak and Off-Peak Energy MW-hours for the Generating Facility based on the worst likely line and/or transformer loading conditions identified in the SAR per month.
+Table E.3. below provides the On-Peak and Off-Peak Capacity in MW as well as the On-Peak and Off-Peak Energy MW-hours for the Generating Facility based on the worst likely line and/or transformer loading conditions identified in the SAR per month.
 This information is subject to change as loading on SCE's Subtransmission System changes.